cohure/CoHuRe/content/cfp.md

 ### Illustrative Topics and Questions
 - Statistical methods for Humanities data analysis;
 - Hypothesis-driven Humanities research;
-- Interpretation of results from statistical, empirical, and data-driven methods
+- Interpretation of results from statistical, empirical, and data-driven methods;
 - Development of empirical methods;
 - Translation and transfer of methods from disciplines, such as economics, biology, physics, psychology, and complexity science;